seonman/HarmanDeveloperDocs/docs/_build/html/_sources/iOS/hkwhub-spec.txt

 ^^^^^^^^^^^^^^^
 ``curl "http://192.168.1.192:8080/v1/init_session"``

 This returns the session id.
+The returned SessionID is used in all subsequent REST API commands.

 b.
 Add alls speaker to session
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, none of speakers is selected for playback at first.
+After HKWHub app is launched, none of speakers is selected for playback.
 You need to add one or more speakers to play audio.
-To add all speakers to playback session, use ``set_party_mode``. **Party Mode** means that all speakers are playing the same audio altogether.
+To add all speakers to playback session, use ``set_party_mode``. **Party Mode** is the mode where all speakers are playing the same audio together with synchronization.
 So, by ``set_party_mode``, you can select all speakers to play.

 ``curl "http://192.168.1.192:8080/v1/set_party_mode?SessionID=1000"``